griffin-cli/griffin-cli/README.md

 FLAGS
-  -l, --always-use-latest    do not lock the version, instead always pull the latest version -m, --allow-missing-value  do not fail when running exec or exporting variables if parameter does not exist -q, --quiet                quiet (no output)
+  -l, --always-use-latest    do not lock the version, instead always pull the latest version -m, --optional  do not fail when running exec or exporting variables if parameter does not exist -q, --quiet                quiet (no output)
       --cwd=<value>          the directory where griffin's config file is located, both relative and absolute paths are supported; default: .